 Your walnut wood furniture and floors will fade even with the best care.
 To help prevent this, regularly move furniture and rugs around.
 This will allow the sun’s rays to evenly distribute over the surface of the wood, preventing any one area from becoming too light or dark.

-When moving furniture, be sure to lift it rather than dragging it across the floor.
+When moving furniture, be sure to lift it rather than drag it across the floor.
 This will help prevent scratches and other damage during the moving process.
+The same goes for rugs; be sure to lift and move them instead of dragging them across the floor.

 Step 7: Apply Window Films or Tints